The places we like to go

 Taxi & Uber

-When taking the bus or metro is not viable, you can opt for a private service.
+When taking the bus or metro is not viable, you can go for for a private service.
 Taxis are black and green and are licensed.
-The price may vary depending on the time and if the race is outside Lisbon.
-Alternatively, you can call an Uber, which will have to display the TVDE sign stuck to the window.
+The price may vary depending on the time and if the trip is outside Lisbon.
+Alternatively, you can call an Uber, which will have to display the TVDE sign on the window.

 must-see things